Clubhouse Refurbishment

 • provide additional space and level access by creating a link between the two blocks.

-• provide convenient disabled parking with electric charging.
+• provide convenient disabled parking.

 • improve meeting spaces for the Academy and club functions.